Miscellaneous protective masks until 1900 – and how they are intertwined.

 But others showed more concern, among them factory owners, inventors, firemen and doctors.
 The protective masks* they created, can be divided roughly into two types.
 One where the air was filtered before inhaling, the second supplied fresh air to the wearer through a tube: a subdivision can be made between air from a place outside, or from a reservoir carried by the professional.

-* We define a protective mask as any sort of facepiece with the purpose to protect the wearer against whatever physical danger.
-From the size of a molecule, as in a gas or a virus, to about the size of a baseball.
-For the sake of comprehension we will narrow our selection down to the protection of the respiratory tract, mouth and eyes; except when it protects solely the eyes, in which case we would call it goggles.
+* We define a protective mask as any type of facepiece intended to protect the wearer from physical hazards—ranging in size from molecules, such as those found in gases or viruses, to objects as large as a baseball.
+For clarity, we will narrow our focus to masks that protect the respiratory tract, mouth, and eyes.
+When a device protects only the eyes, we refer to it as ‘goggles.’

 Diving for masks

 Even before disposables came into fashion, masks were disposed of as a matter of course.
-And where we don’t have to worry about the recognizability (and durability) of the present protectors, archaeologists won’t think of a FFP2 in the first place when they dig up a sponge, because they were used for everything.
-They are light and cheap, they hold moisture well and they are plenty.
-But sponges grow in the sea, and to harvest them an underwater-mask is needed.
+And where we don’t have to worry about the recognizability (and durability) of the present protectors, archeologists wouldn’t immediately think of an FFP2 mask if they were to unearth a sponge—because sponges were used for many purposes.
+They are lightweight, inexpensive, absorb moisture well, and are abundant.
+But sponges grow in the sea, and harvesting them requires an underwater mask.

-Along the same line of thinking, C.-Antoine Brizé-Fradin advertised his diving apparatus as applicable in mines and sewers, as well as for approaching persons suffering from the plague and the burial of its victims.
+In line with this same reasoning, C.-Antoine Brizé-Fradin promoted his diving apparatus as suitable not only for underwater use, but also for work in mines and sewers, as well as for approaching plague victims and handling their burial.

-Working in the mine has always been one of the world’s most lethal jobs.
-The great and many risks were treated by Georgius Agricola in his groundbreaking (sorry) treatise on mining and metallurgy De re metallica (1556):
+Mining has long been one of the most dangerous occupations in the world.
+The numerous and severe risks associated with it were thoroughly examined by Georgius Agricola in his groundbreaking (sorry) 1556 treatise on mining and metallurgy, De Re Metallica.:

 ‘While the heated veins and rock are giving forth a foetid vapour and the shafts or tunnels are emitting fumes, the miners and other workmen do not go down in the mines lest the stench affect their health or actually kill them.’